TylerAudet/722/README.md

 C1F_30.pdf![image](https://user-images.githubusercontent.com/77504755/113307082-c1f86100-92d2-11eb-9aca-cd725e8ecf2f.png)

 Coverage was not noticeably reduced by a more stringent filter, so in the interest of calling the fewest false SNPs as possible I filter all samples for quality 30.
 We expected around 200x coverage using the formula coverage = # of reads * length of reads / length of the genome.
 My coverage histogram shows coverage over 200x though, which means there could be duplicated reads from PCR optical duplication.
-It also means we could have copy nuymber variation because some reads have coverage that is double what we expected.
-Copy number variation can be dealt with downstream in programs by imitting the max coverage of reads for programs that call SNPs or calculate Fst.
+It also means we could have copy number variation leading to mapping errors because some reads have coverage that is double what we expected.
+Copy number variation can be dealt with downstream in programs by omitting the max coverage of reads for programs that call SNPs or calculate Fst.
 Optical duplicates however should be removed before moving on.

 ### Deduplicating the bam files ###